Shorter Works

 Synopsis

-“Which Has the Most Patience under the Ordinary Cares and Trials of Life—Man or Woman?” was a writing contest sponsored by the Halifax Evening Mail in early 1896 to which Montgomery won first prize (for a poem signed Belinda Bluegrass) and honourable mention (for an essay signed Enid).
+“Which Has the Most Patience Under the Ordinary Cares and Trials of Life—Man or Woman?” was a writing contest sponsored by the Halifax Evening Mail in early 1896 to which Montgomery won first prize (for a poem signed Belinda Bluegrass) and honourable mention (for a sketch signed Enid).
 The contest judge, Archibald MacMechan, was coincidentally Montgomery’s English literature professor at Dalhousie University.

 Collected